 Pharmacists work with doctors and patients to ensure the safe use of prescription medications.
 After completing four years of pharmacy school and passing two licensing exams, students receive their Pharm.D and work in pharmacies located in grocery stores, drug stores, and health care facilities for roughly $120,000 a year.

 Students who enjoy working with numbers and managing money should consider getting their degree in finance and becoming a financial manager.
 People in this profession help companies, organizations, and regular people stay financially healthy.
 Financial managers direct investments, produce and analyze financial reports, and pull in roughly $115,000 per year.

 Keeping the traffic flow around airports and throughout the world under control is no easy task.
 Air traffic controllers must be detail-oriented problem solvers with great organization skills.
 Students wishing to pursue this career path must complete a bachelors degree program as well as courses at the Federal Aviation Administration.
 The extra schooling is worth it though, air traffic controllers make roughly $110,000 a year.

 Software Architects or Developers are the masterminds behind your favorite apps and computer programs.
 Students interested in this career path should get a degree in computer science and specialize in development.
 Lots of hands-on experience is necessary to find a position in this field so look into internship opportunities while you’re still in school is a great way to get a leg up.
 It is no surprise that competition can be fairly heavy in the world of developers as salaries tend to begin just under $100,000.

 9. Analytics Manager

-Data minded students can put their skills go good use as analytics managers.
-Students who pursue this career path must receive a bachelors degree in math, IT, statistics, or another related area.
-Data analysts help companies and organizations to make better informed decisions based on statistical analysis for between $80,000 and $90,000 a year.
+Data minded students can put their skills to good use as analytics managers.
+Students who pursue this career path must receive a bachelor’s degree in math, IT, statistics, or another related area.
+Data analysts help companies and organizations to make better-informed decisions based on statistical analysis for between $80,000 and $90,000 a year.